linrongbin16/gitlinker.nvim/README.md

 - `browse`: generate the `/blob` urls (default router), also work for other git host websites, e.g. generate `/src` for bitbucket.org.
 - `blame`: generate the `/blame` urls, also work for other git host websites, e.g. generate `/annotate` for bitbucket.org.

+By default `GitLink` will use the first detected remote (`origin`), but if you need to specify other remotes with `remote=xxx` arguments.
+For example `upstream`, please use:

+- `GitLink remote=upstream`: copy upstream url to clipboard.
+- `GitLink! remote=upstream`: open upstream url in browser.

 <details>
 <summary><i>Click here to see recommended key mappings</i></summary>
 <br/>